mwdemos/Data-Analysis-Portfolio/Codecademy Projects/README.md

-Here are my solutions to the Codecademy projects that I encountered while taking the "Learn SQL" course.
+Here are my solutions to the Codecademy projects I encountered while taking the "Learn SQL" course.